thomasganka/sdc-mapr-k8s/README.md

 ## sdc-mapr-k8s

-This project builds a custom Docker image of StreamSets Data Collector (SDC) on Ubuntu 16.04 including MapR v6.1 client and Kubernetes deployment support.
+This project builds a custom Docker image of StreamSets Data Collector (SDC) with MapR v6.1 client and Kubernetes deployment support.

 ####   Configure and Build the Image